riddhik84/neighborhood-map-web-app/README.md

 * Download all the files of the project in your local machine
 * Open index.html file in any browser

+## Library
+* Used Foursquare library to get details of a marker location

 ## Screenshots

 <img src="images/mapmarker.png" width="70%" />